ppy/osu-wiki/news/2025/2025-10-02-osu-shirts-and-a-hoodie.md

 ![](/wiki/shared/news/2025-10-02-osu-shirts-and-a-hoodie/wysi_peppy.jpg)

 On the front side of [*the three digit number* shirt](LINK), you'll see... it.
-The text on top very appropriately reads "three numbers which will haunt you forevermore."
+The text on top very appropriately reads "three numbers which will haunt you forevermore".

 ![](/wiki/shared/news/2025-10-02-osu-shirts-and-a-hoodie/wysi_front.jpg)